 Keep in mind that if you have heavily insulated winter boots, which would be thicker, and are at the top of a size range, you should move up a size.
 Conversely, if you are wearing lightweight running shoes and at the bottom of the size range, you should go down a size for a snug fit.

-It can be a little confusing when we talk about microspikes.
-Some people use that name interchangeably with any traction device that has moderately length spikes or cleats.
-However, MICROspikes is a trademarked name by Kahtoola for that specific model.
-So you’ll see what many consider microspikes listed for sale as ice cleats.
+It can be a little confusing when we talk about traction devices.
+Some people use the MICROspikes® name interchangeably with any traction device that has moderately length spikes or cleats.
+However, MICROspikes® is a trademarked name by Kahtoola for that specific model.
+So you’ll see many traction devices listed for sale as ice cleats.

 Over time, those traction devices have been adapted with smaller spikes for a variety of winter terrain.
-And microspikes are a subset of crampons, with smaller spikes for challenging hiking or work conditions.
+And the Kahtoola MICROspikes® are a subset of crampons, with smaller spikes for challenging hiking or work conditions.

-Which are the Best Microspikes for Traction When Trail Running
+Which is the best crampon for Traction When Trail Running

 When hiking in deeper snow, you are often better off with snowshoes that let you walk on top of the snow.
 Traction devices with spikes are for hiking over hard snow where they can dig in and hold.
 On soft snow, you would just sink right in.